AtharvaBallal/HangMan/README.md

-Its a Python game called Hangman.
-User needs to guess the word in 6 attempts.<br><br>
+It is a Python game called Hangman.
+The user needs to guess the word in 6 attempts.<br><br>
-Auther: Atharva Ballal.
+Author: Atharva Ballal.